November 5: Today in Royal History

 Full name: Charlotte Wilhelmine Christiane Marie

 In 1784, Charlotte married the future Grand Duke Carl II of Mecklenburg-Strelitz.
-Carl had previously been married to her older sister Friederike who had died after giving birth to her tenth child two years earlier.
+Carl had previously been married to her older sister Friederike who died after giving birth to her tenth child two years earlier.
 Charlotte and Carl had one son, however, twelve days after giving birth to her son, Charlotte died of complications from childbirth.

 Unofficial Royalty: Charlotte of Hesse-Darmstadt, Duchess of Mecklenburg- Strelitz